christopherhein/frontend-helpers/README.md

     :title: "Chris Hein's Site"

-And on the homepage you liked that, but maybe on the about page you would like it to say `About Chris Hein` with this plugin that's really simple, in your action for your about page simple add:
+And on the homepage you liked that, but maybe on the about page you would like it to say `About Chris Hein` with this plugin that's really simple, in your action for your about page simple add an instance variable as so:

     @meta_title = "About Chris Hein"